spcl/dace-vscode/README.md

 With the SDFG Editor, data-centric applications can be optimized with a simple, click-based, interactive process using transformations.

-- A set of applicable performance optimizing transformations are shown in a sorted list in the side panel for each valid SDFG program.
+- A set of applicable performance optimizing transformations is shown in a sorted list in the side panel for each valid SDFG program.
 - A description provides more information about each transformation.
 - Transformations can be previewed before applying them to the SDFG.